- Benin’s Constitution of 1990

-The Anti-Corruption Observatory (OLC) is responsible for the development and coordination of anti-corruption programs in Benin, and is an autonomous body independent of all the institutions of the State.
+The Anti-Corruption Observatory (OLC) is responsible for the development and coordination of anti-corruption programs in Benin, and is an autonomous body independent from all the institutions of the State.
 It was established by the ministers of finance and justice.
-Headquartered in Cotonou, the OLC’s duties include researching and analyzing corruption and related offenses; and collecting data on corruption and taking measures necessary for the protection of witnesses.
+Headquartered in Cotonou, the OLC’s duties include researching and analyzing corruption and related offenses, and collecting data on corruption and taking measures necessary for the protection of witnesses.

 - Contact person and title (if known): Not available